Chedazangmo/My-Portfolio/README.md

  Features

 - Responsive Design: The website is designed to be responsive and optimized for various screen sizes, including desktop, tablet, and mobile.
-- Project Showcase: Showcase your projects with descriptions, images, and links.
+- Project Showcase: Showcase my projects with descriptions, images, and links.
-- Skills Section: Highlight your skills and areas of expertise.
+- Skills Section: Highlight my skills and areas of expertise.
-- Contact Information: Provide ways for visitors to get in touch with you, such as email, social media links, or a contact form.
+- Contact Information: Provide ways for visitors to get in touch with me.

 Installation